-A Roth IRA differs from a traditional IRA in several respects.
-Contributions to a Roth IRA are not deductible (and you do not report the contributions on your tax return), but qualified distributions or distributions that are a return of contributions are not subject to tax.
-In addition, you do not have to be under age 70½ to contribute to a Roth IRA.
-To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it is set up.
+A Roth IRA differs from a traditional IRA in several ways.
+Contributions to a Roth IRA aren't deductible (and you don't report the contributions on your tax return), but qualified distributions or distributions that are a return of contributions aren't subject to tax.
+In addition, you don't have to be under age 70½ to contribute to a Roth IRA.
+To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it's set up.
 For more information on Roth IRA contributions and on myRA® (which is a new type of Roth IRA), refer to Topic 309.

 For additional information on the different types of IRAs, including information on contributions, distributions, as well as conversions from one type of IRA to another, refer to Publication 590-A (PDF), Contributions to Individual Retirement Arrangements (IRAs) and Publication 590-B (PDF), Distributions from Individual Retirement Arrangements (IRAs).

 Page Last Reviewed or Updated: April 14, 2017